 The System uses several methods of Toll collection including All-Electronic Tolling ("AET") and typically collects a higher Toll rate per mile on expansion projects than on the Mainline.
 A barrier/ramp (coin) system is used on non-AET segments of the existing System except the segment of the Mainline between Boynton Beach and Kissimmee - this 155-mile section utilizes a ticket system.
 An electronic Toll collection program has been implemented statewide which uses a transponder/account system, known as SunPass®.
-In addition to SunPass® Tolls, non-SunPass® Tolls are collected on AET facilities (SR-821, the Sawgrass Expressway, the southern tip of the Southern Coin section of the Mainline, the Veterans Expressway, and the I-4 Connector) through TOLL-BY-PLATE, an alternative toll collection system whereby a vehicle's license plate is captured by a camera for customer identification and billing.
+In addition to SunPass® Tolls, non-SunPass® Tolls are collected on AET facilities (SR-821, the Sawgrass Expressway, the southern tip of the Southern Coin section of the Mainline, the Veterans Expressway, and the I-4 Connector) through TOLL-BY- PLATE, an alternative toll collection system whereby a vehicle's license plate is captured by a camera for customer identification and billing.

-The System has entered into a Toll revenue collection contract with a private contractor which runs through November 30, 2015.
+The System has entered into Toll revenue collection contracts with private contractors which run through November 30, 2020 or later.